vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 * The Process Component
 - Create at a high level a consistent way of doing all the company's operations, e.g.,
-  - all the projects are managed in the same way
+  - All the projects are managed in the same way
   - How you make your product or service
   - How salespeople sell your product (from generating leads to closing the deals)